MichaelSchneeberger/statemonad/README.md

 # State-Monad

-State-Monad is a Python library that encapsulates stateful computations into a monadic structure.
+State-Monad is a Python library that encapsulates stateful computations - computations that require an explicit state object to execute - within a monadic structure.

 ## Features

 * Pragmatic Monad: Implements the core concepts of a state monad in a way that is practical and relevant for a Python developpers.
 It focus on usability rather than strict adherence to mathematical correctness.
-* Object-Orgiented Design: State monad operations are built using Python classes, favoring an object-oriented approach that prioritizes working with objects rather than deeply nested functions.
+* Object-Orgiented Design: State monad operations are built based on Python classes, favoring an object-oriented approach that prioritizes working with objects rather than deeply nested functions.
 * Type hinting: The implemented type hinting ensures that types are correctly inferred by type checkers like [pyright](https://github.com/microsoft/pyright).

 ## Installation